Jingzhou Yangtze River Bridge

-The Jingzhou Bridge is a large bridge complex crossing the Yangtze River just south of the city-center of Jingzhou, Hubei.
+The Jingzhou Yangtze River Bridge is a large bridge complex crossing the Yangtze River just south of the city-center of Jingzhou, Hubei.
 The bridge has two main cable-stayed spans (North and South) with lengths of 500 m and 305 m respectively.
 The bridge has nine box girder spans between the two large cable stayed spans, each measuring 151 m.
 The bridge carries four lanes of the G55 Erenhot–Guangzhou Expressway.